codingk8/markdown_Memo/markdown_nodeSchool.md

 You finished this workshopper!
 Now you are familiar with Markdown and know how to write and read Markdown documents.

-What should you do next?
-Just write some Markdown.
-Rewrite the README-file of your project in Markdown, start to write posts in your blog in Markdown, whatever.
+What should you **do next?
+Just write some Markdown.** Rewrite the README-file of your project in Markdown, start to write posts in your blog in Markdown, whatever.

 Anyway, knowledge of Markdown is a very nice skill that will be useful.

 Thank you for using this workshopper.
 Check out other workshoppers on [Node School](http://nodeschool.io).

 You've finished all the challenges!
 Hooray!

+---

 <p align="center"><img src="https://media.giphy.com/media/SpuM90tcpfhN6/giphy.gif" alt="Let it roll")</p>